realA10001986/Time-Circuits-Display/README.md

 "ETTO lead", ie the lead time between IO14 going high and the actual start of a time travel is defined as 5000ms (ETTO_LEAD_TIME).
 In this window of time, the prop can play its pre-time-travel (warm-up/acceleration/etc) sequence.
 The sequence inside the time "tunnel" follows after that lead time, and when IO14 goes LOW, the re-entry into the destination time takes place.

-If external gear is connected to IO14 and you want to use this control feature, check **Talk to props connected by wire** in the Config Portal.
+If external gear is connected to IO14 and you want to use this control feature, check **Control props connected by wire** in the Config Portal.

 ### Connecting props wirelessly

-#### BTTF-Network
+#### BTTF-Network (BTTFN)

-Documentation coming soon
+The TCD can communicate with other compatible props wirelessly, via WiFi.
+It can send out information about a time travel and an alarm, and other props can query the TCD for time, speed and some other data.
+Unlike with MQTT, no broker or other third party software is needed.

+On the TCD, no special configuration is required.
+However, if the TCD is supposed to send out notifications about time travel and alarm to connected clients, usage of MQTT must be disabled or the **Send commands for other props** option in the MQTT section of the Config Portal must be unchecked.
+The TCD only sends out such notifications either via MQTT or BTTFN, never both.

+On the other prop, such as CircuitSetup's upcoming Flux Capacitor or SID, the TCD's IP address must be entered into the **IP address of TCD** field on the respective Setup page in their Config Portal - that's it.

+The fact that the devices communicate directly with each other makes BTTFN the ideal solution for car setups: The TCD acts as access point for Flux Capacitor and SID, and both those props talk to the TCD wirelessly.
+More information on this is in the documentation of the respective prop.

 #### HomeAssitant/MQTT

-Documentation coming soon
+The other way of wireless communication is, of course, [Home Assistant/MQTT](#home-assistant--mqtt).
+If both the TCD and the other props are connected to the same broker, and the option **Send commands for other props** is checked on the TCD's side, other compatible props will receive information on time travel and alarm and play their sequences in sync with the TCD.

 ## Flash Wear